2025 Recipient: Harold Henderson

-The above citation is from Vanessa Cave.
+The above citation is from Neil Cox and Ken Dodds.

 The NZSA Jean Thompson Award recognizes excellence in the application of statistics in New Zealand industry, including business, Crown Research Institutes, government agencies and departments, media, etc. The award celebrates the insightful use of statistical thinking and practice in solving practical problems and creating value.